DON’T MISS

 Nations with a licence exchange agreement with Switzerland

-Many countries have agreements with Switzerland that allow them to exchange their licence with only a practical driving test.
+Many countries have agreements with Switzerland that allow nationals of these countries to exchange their licences after taking only a practical driving test.
 These nations are:

 • Andorra